B-UMMI/LMAS/docs/user/assemblers.rst

 METASPADES
 ^^^^^^^^^^

-SPAdes started out as a tool aiming to resolve uneven coverage in single cell genome data, but later metaSPAdes was released, building **specific metagenomic pipeline on top of SPAdes**.
-It was published by `Nurk et al. 2017 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5411777/>`_, and like SPAdes, it uses **multiple k-mer sizes of de Bruijn graph**, starting with lowest kmer size and adding hypothetical kmers to connect graph.
+SPAdes started as a tool aiming to resolve uneven coverage in single-cell genome data, but later metaSPAdes was released, building a **specific metagenomic pipeline on top of SPAdes**.
+It was published by `Nurk et al. 2017 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5411777/>`_, and like SPAdes, it uses **multiple k-mer sizes of the De Bruijn graph**, starting with the lowest k-mer size and adding hypothetical k-mers to connect the graph.

 * **Source code:** https://github.com/ablab/spades
 * **Date of last update:** 11/03/2021